 Jack described the barrack as a large barn with large doors at both ends.
 The POWs slept along both walls, and each man’s sleeping space was three feet wide.
 The POWs had cut a fifty-gallon drum in half – down its length – to heat the barracks, but the Japanese would not provide coal.
 The POWs resorted to stealing coal by hiding it in their coats.
 If the Japanese did a search and a POW was caught with coal, he was severely beaten.

 Of the camp in general he said, “It looked like a place they had brought us where we could die off and nobody would notice.
 The snow was 8 feet deep, drifting as high as 30 feet in some places. we never would have made it through the winter if the war hadn’t ended.”

 When a POW died in the camp, the Americans would nail together a coffin and put the body in it.
 The box was put on a cart.
 The POWs would take the cart and pile wood on it.
-The cart was taken to Niigata and the body was cremated.
+The cart was taken to Niigata and the body was cremated at the Sumida Crematory.
 The ashes were put into a small box, with the man’s POW number on it, and returned to the camp and given to the camp commandant.

 On why he survived he said, “I just kept telling myself that if my mother and father weren’t worrying, I could tough through it out.
 I always felt that I could hold out; I just didn’t know how long it would take.”